Professor of English; Chair of the Department of English

 Katharine Breen (she/her/hers, Ph.D.
 University of California - Berkeley) teaches and writes in the areas of medieval English literature and medieval book history.
-Her interest in the Middle Ages begins in the fifth century with Sulpicius Severus's Life of Saint Martin, which sanctifies the shift from a Roman to a medieval cultural landscape, and extends from poetry and drama to monastic chronicles and penitential tracts.
+Her interest in the Middle Ages begins at the turn of the fifth century with Prudentius’ Psychomachia and extends from poetry and drama to monastic chronicles and penitential tracts.
 She focuses her attention most intensely, however, on English literature from the thirteenth through fifteenth centuries – especially William Langland's Piers Plowman and its tradition of poetic social criticism – and on the ways in which books seek to shape their readers through the interplay of material construction and textual content.

 In addition, Breen co-edits the scholarly journal Yearbook of Langland Studies with Alastair Bennett (Royal Holloway, University of London) and Eric Weiskott (Boston College).
-In the past few years, special clusters of essays have addressed Lollardy (2017), Chaucer and Langland (2018), personification (2019), and Langland and Disability (forthcoming 2021).
+Recent clusters of essays have addressed Lollardy (2017), Chaucer and Langland (2018), personification (2019), and Langland and Disability (in process).